Is In-Context Learning Learning?: Methods

 \subsection{Prompting strategies and scope}

 We test prompts that perform a single call to the LLM.
 More complex strategies, such as Tree-of-Thoughts \citep{treeofthoughts} have good performance, but rely on multiple model calls per instance, and hence are not in the scope of our work.
-We also consider only \textit{single} next-token prediction, as well as robustness to system prompts (i.e., we also test CoT and APO).
-Reasoning models like o3-mini \citep{OpenAIo3mini}, where there is a baked-in, not-controllable CoT, are not in scope either.
-The prompts--prompt strategies, to be precise--we tested are:
+We also consider only \textit{single} next-token prediction, as well as robustness to system prompts (i.e., CoT and APO).
+Reasoning models like o3-mini \citep{OpenAIo3mini}, which have a baked-in non-controllable CoT, are thus not in scope.
+The prompts tested are:

 \textbf{n-Shot Learning:} Provide $n$ exemplars of an input $x$ and desired, formatted output $\tilde{\pi}(x)$.
 When we do not provide a system prompt, we refer to it as \textbf{Modus Ponens}.